Addressing social challenges through multi-stakeholder dialogue

 - Miguel Inchaustegui Zevallos, Vice Minister of Mining, Peru

 The Americas is one of the regions with the greatest social challenges in the mining sector.
-This is why the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF), the Inter-American Development Bank (IDB) and the Mines Ministries of the Americas Conference (CAMMA) have partnered to organize this one-day forum, which will be hosted by Peru’s Ministry of Energy and Mines.
+This is why the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF), the Inter-American Development Bank (IDB) and the Mines Ministries of the Americas Conference (CAMMA) partnered to organize this one-day forum, which was hosted by Peru’s Ministry of Energy and Mines.